Reanalysis of c-type RR Lyrae Variable BE Dor, Period Modulations and Possible Mechanism: Abstract

 \section{Abstract}

-Using the photometric data of several sky surveys, we reanalyzed the c-type RR Lyrae star BE Dor (MACHO 5.4644.8, OGLE-LMC-RRLYR-06002), which was discovered to show cyclic period changes.
-The $O-C$ diagram and pulsation period obtained from Fourier analysis show that there are significant period modulations in BE Dor.
-However, different from previous viewpoint, the changes are quasi-periodic and abrupt.
+We reanalyzed the c-type RR Lyrae star BE Dor (MACHO 5.4644.8, OGLE-LMC-RRLYR-06002) that had been discovered to show cyclic period changes.
+The photometric data of several sky surveys (DASCH, MACHO, OGLE, ASAS-SN, and TESS) were used for analyses.
+The $O-C$ diagram and pulsation period obtained from Fourier analysis show significant period modulations in BE Dor.
+However, different from the previous viewpoint, the changes are quasi-periodic and abrupt.
 Therefore, the light-travel time effect caused by the companion motion cannot explain the changes.
-Noting a same subtype star KIC 9453114 with similar phenomena has a high macroturbulent velocity, and the degree of $O-C$ changes seem to be positively correlated with these velocities, we consider that the mechanism leading to period modulation should be caused by the interaction between turbulent convection and magnetic field activity in the ionization zone, i.e., Stothers model.
-This model may not explain the general Blazhko effect, but should explain such phenomena as period modulations in BE Dor and those other c-type RR Lyrae stars.
+Noting a same subtype star KIC 9453114 with similar phenomena has a high macroturbulent velocity, and the degree of $O-C$ changes seem to be positively correlated with these velocities, we consider that the mechanism leading to period modulation should be caused by the interaction between turbulent convection and magnetic field activity in the ionization zone, i.e., the viewpoint of Stothers.
+It may not explain the general Blazhko effect but should explain such period modulations in BE Dor and those other c-type RR Lyrae stars.
+We hope our discoveries and viewpoints can provide some information and inspiration for relevant research.